-Under the broad category of domestic violence the Colorado Bureau of Investigation tracks homicides, forcible sex offenses, non-force sex offenses, robbery, aggravated assault, simple assault, intimidation (non-force), and kidnapping.
+Under the broad category of domestic or intimate partner violence the Colorado Bureau of Investigation tracks homicides, forcible sex offenses, non-force sex offenses, robbery, aggravated assault, simple assault, intimidation (non-force), and kidnapping.
 However, in Colorado domestic violence is an add-on charge and can, and has been applied to every criminal case you can imagine and then some.
-Only rarely does a charge of "domestic violence" imply there was actual interpersonal violence between intimate partners under current laws.
+Nor is a sexual relationship necessary to define an intimate relationship under Colorado law.
+Only rarely does a charge of “domestic violence” imply there was actual interpersonal violence between intimate partners under current laws.
 It is simply a propaganda label convenient for neo-Marxist radical feminists (redfems) whose objective is to destroy families and marriage and return society to a primitive matriarchy.

 In prosecuting domestic violence cases the district attorneys are out to win.
 Whether you are guilty or innocent is of no consequence to them.
 They most definitely do not want to be perceived as soft on domestic violence defendants.
 Further, domestic violence is now being called the new Jim Crow.
 If you are black you are much more likely to be arrested, convicted, and spend a longer time in jail on domestic violence charges.